wp-plugins/caascade/readme.txt

 = How much does it cost ? =

-All computation requests with optional PDF output are free but will be branded so that users become aware of the service.
+All computation requests with optional PDF output are free but will be branded.

 = Do I need Maxima installed on my server ? =